ballerina-attic/message-tracing-with-stream-processor/README.md

 #### Views of traces
  After making some HTTP requests, go to the distributed message tracing dashboard in your WSO2 Stream Processor portal.

- - You are expected to see the traces as below when you press the search button in the dashboard.
+ - You are expected to see the traces as indicated below when you press the search button in the dashboard.

 ![SP](images/trace1.png "SP")

- - To view a particular trace click on the trace row.
-And you will see as below
+ - To view a particular trace, click on the trace row.
+You will see the following.

 ![SP](images/trace2.png "SP")

- - To view span details with metrics click on a particular span and you are expected to see as below
+ - To view span details with metrics, click on a particular span and you are expected to see the following.

 ![SP](images/trace3.png "SP")

- You can filter the received traces by providing the service names, time and/or resource names in the tracing search box.
+ You can filter the received traces by providing the service names, time, and/or resource names in the tracing search box.

  - Tracing search -